 Plus, the Core Wine Course will save you a sizable amount of tuition.
 Individually, the Foundation and Intermediate programs cost hundreds of dollars more.

 In the Foundation portion of the program, students will learn the techniques and master the knowledge needed to become extraordinary wine tasters.
-Graduates are able to identify major wine varietals in a blind tasting: a major feat for any wine professional.
+Graduates can identify major wine varietals in a blind tasting: a significant feat for any wine professional.

 In the Intermediate section, students learn about the intricacies of the ever-expanding world of wine.
-Included in the program is the chance to master the wine styles, climates and varietals of all the major wine-producing countries.
+The program includes the chance to master the wine styles, climates, and varietals of all the major wine-producing countries.